RobinWei-dct/Alexa-gadget-with-BM78-using-SPP/README.md

 4. User can press the SW0 button to send an event to Alexa Skill during the active session.

 #UKNOWN ISSUES
-1. Alexa can't find the gadget after pairing with Echo speaker
+1. Alexa can't find the gadget after Echo speaker pairing with the gadget

    [fix]: Power up Echo speaker first and check if it's online or not.
           If Echo speacker is online, power up the gadget later.
 If everything goes well the LED on BM78 EVB is blinking and LED0 on SAMD21  EVB is blinking fast.If BM78 LED doesn't in connected blinking mode, press RESET button on the BM78 EVB to force BM78 to conduct a link back to the paired Echo speaker.
 If the LED0 on SAMD21 isn't blinking fast, also press RESET button on the BM78 EVB.